ATFutures/who/README.md

 In comparison with Bristol, GAMA is roughly thirty times bigger in size.
 Bristol is only about the same size as the Accra Metropolis, one of the 16 districts of GAMA.
 As a result of the relative size of GAMA as compared to Bristol, it is expected that more mapping efforts will be required to cover GAMA.

-Fig. xx shows the distribution of the 2km x 2km grids drawn at the central of district sub-divisions of GAMA.
+Figure @ref(fig:osmaccra) shows the distribution of the 2km x 2km grids drawn at the central of district sub-divisions of GAMA.
 The distibution of the grids also portrays a good cross-section of the street network across GAMA, from the high population density district of Accra metropolis in the south west, to the low population density of Shai Osudoku in the far east.
 We classified the districts into three, namely (1) urban (2) semi-urban and (3) rural districts.
 We based this classification on the spatial extent of the road network across each district, roughly estimated from the satellite image, through visual inspection.
 Thus, we have the districts whose network coverage have between 51-100%, 25-50%, and 0-25%, classified as urban, semi-urban and rural districts, respectively.
-In other words, we use road infrastructure as a proxy for city classification (Fig. xx).
+In other words, we use road infrastructure as a proxy for city classification (Figure @ref(fig:osmaccra)).

 Like many urban districts, two semi-urban districts; Ga West Municipal and Ga South Municipal districs, contain very dense street network in areas that are adjacent to the urban district of Ga Central Municipal district.
 The four eastern-most districts, classified as 'rural', consist largely of trunk roads connecting GAMA to the other regions of the country.